Approved: November 1, 2022

 - Undergraduate Education Council

-- Responsibilities.
+- Duties.
 As the decision-making body for academic policies and practices applicable to all CEAS undergraduate students, the Undergraduate Education Council is responsible for developing and coordinating undergraduate educational initiatives as described in the College’s Strategic Plan, for those responsibilities specifically assigned to the Undergraduate Education Council in these Rules, and such other activities related to undergraduate education within the College as may be brought before the committee.
-The Associate Dean for Education will notify the Administrative Council as necessary about issues being considered by the Undergraduate Education Council to ensure visibility of its work and to seek broader input when appropriate.
+The Associate Dean for Undergraduate Education will notify the Administrative Council as necessary about issues being considered by the Undergraduate Education Council to ensure visibility of its work and to seek broader input when appropriate.

 - Graduate Education Council

-- Responsibilities.
+- Duties.
 As the decision-making body for academic policies and practices applicable to all CEAS graduate students, the Graduate Education Council is responsible for developing and coordinating graduate educational initiatives as described in the College’s Strategic Plan, for those responsibilities specifically assigned to the Graduate Education Council in these Rules, and such other activities related to graduate education within the College as may be brought before the committee.
-The Associate Dean for Education will notify the Administrative Council as necessary about issues being considered by the Graduate Education Council to ensure visibility of its work and to seek broader input when appropriate.
+The Associate Dean for Graduate Education will notify the Administrative Council as necessary about issues being considered by the Graduate Education Council to ensure visibility of its work and to seek broader input when appropriate.

 - Undergraduate Scholarship Committee